Asteski/OneDrive-Better-Light-Mode/README.md

 ## How to

-- Clone repository locally
+- clone repository locally
-- Run _EasyLauncher.bat_ to install new icons
+- run _EasyLauncher.bat_ to install new icons
-- Run _EasyLauncher.bat -u_ to restore default icons
+- run _EasyLauncher.bat -u_ to restore default icons

 ## Important notes